 “It’s a big one,” thought Nakayama to the Galaxy Zephyr’s Hurricane Armor.
-She sailed through the yellow desert sky on a column of steam, toward the Zephyr summoned by the chain.
-The Zephyr was ten times the size of a blimp and drifted with a hundred clumsy wings.
-Nakayama’s blue tentacles ensnared it and threw it through the sky toward the Mountain.
+She sailed through the yellow desert sky on a column of steam toward the Zephyr summoned by the Chain.
+The Zephyr drifted with a hundred clumsy wings.
+Nakayama’s blue tentacles ensnared it and slung it through the sky toward the red mountain.

 ZAP’s bird-pilot saluted with its right wing.
 “Commander Lucille, the new Zephyr is entering our armor!”

 “About time!”
-Lucille glared defiantly at the Enemy Hurricane, which enclosed them all like a bubble.
+Lucille glared defiantly at the Enemy Hurricane enclosing them all like a bubble.
 “Will our controls be more responsive, having another pilot?”

 “They’d better be self-starters, ’cause I’m not gonna micromanage them.”
 Lucille watched white light flow from the green Wheel into the Galaxy Zephyr’s purple flesh.
 “Is that them?”

 “Hai.”
 As the light flooded the Galaxy Zephyr, Lucille’s ten thousand pilots gasped.
-Lucille didn’t know why until the light reached her in ZAB: the white light carried warmth which bathed her like a hot-spring.
-The purple flesh relaxed to a subdued, silvery blue.
+Lucille didn’t know why they gasped until the white light reached her in ZAB: it carried warmth which bathed her like a hot-spring.
+The purple flesh relaxed to subdued silvery blue.

 “Don’t get too comfortable,” said Lucille.
-“We’re still in trouble, dayo.”
+“We’re still in trouble.”
 The Enemy Hurricane’s bubble contracted.
 As their prison shrank, its walls thickened.
 “Charlie, Daisuke, Eisu, Fumiko, report!”

 When Daisuke pressed buttons, the Galaxy Zephyr’s left hand twitched almost instantly.
 “Significant improvement to extremity responsiveness,” said Daisuke.
 The twins concurred, wiggling the Galaxy Zephyr’s toes.

 Charlie blinked his eye in the harsh white light.
 Sweat soaked his eye-patch.
 “The new guy’s a little bright.
 It’s a sauna in here!
 Can we turn them down a tad?”
-Thousands of Lucille’s pilots signaled agreement on her monitor.
+Thousands of Lucille’s pilots signaled agreement on their touchscreen monitors.

 “Jya, bird-thing,” said Lucille, “does our new Zephyr have a thermostat?”

-The bird-pilot typed on a keyboard in ZAP.
+The bird-pilot typed on ZAP’s control-panel.
 “I have just the idea.”

 White light collected on either side of the Galaxy Zephyr’s spine.
 With a blare of Gnostic archons’ trumpets, sixteen white wings erupted, each longer than the Galaxy Zephyr was tall.
 Every feather was a jet-engine.
 The warmth subsided.

 Lucille snickered.
 “Not a bad look.”
-She flipped her hair back, and the Galaxy Zephyr grew a silvery blue ponytail like that of her late mother, Princess Lucia.
-“Charlie, Daisuke, Eisu, Fumiko, each of your teams takes the four nearest wings.
+She flipped her hair back and the Galaxy Zephyr grew a silvery blue ponytail like that of her late mother, Princess Lucia.
+“Charlie, Daisuke, Eisu, Fumiko, each of your teams will take the four nearest wings.
 Learn your controls.”

-Eisu directed the pilots of the right leg in flapping the wings from right glute to mid-back.
+Eisu directed the flapping of wings from right glute to mid-back.
 “How will this help us, exactly?”

 Daisuke bade the wings from mid-back to left shoulder to bend in sequence.
 “We’re still not large enough to cut out of this bubble.”